Fatemeh-za/Data-Analysis-and-Revenue-Prediction-Insights-from-Historical-Data/README.md

-# 📊 Movie Genre Trends and Revenue Analysis
+# 📊 Trends and Revenue Analysis

 This project analyzes movie genre trends, revenue impact, and time-series forecasting using machine learning models.